FREE!

 Opera

-tenor, Placido Domingo, sang live on stage, surprising everyone
+tenor, Placido Domingo, sang live on stage, surprising

 with operatic songs over a sumptuous feast featuring the mythical 1982